gborn/Knowledge-Based-Recommendation-of-Food-Ingredients/README.md

-# Knowledge-Based-Recommendation-of-Food-Ingredients
+# Knowledge-Based-Recommendation-of-Similar-Food-Ingredients
-Project to build a knowledge graph of all food ingredients and use it to recommend similar ingredients and recipes
+In this project, we build a knowledge graph of all food ingredients using (Recipes 101)[(https://eightportions.com/datasets/Recipes/#fn:1)] dataset and use it to recommend similar ingredients.